adrianchifor/run-marathon/README.md

     KEY: VALUE
   labels:
     KEY: VALUE

-  cloudsql-instances:        # roles/cloudsql.client will be auto-added to the service account
+  # roles/cloudsql.client will be automatically added to the service account on deployment
+  cloudsql-instances:
     - instance_name

+  # these roles will be automatically added to the service account on deployment
   iam_roles:
-    - roles/compute.viewer   # these get attached to the service account of the service
+    - roles/compute.viewer

+  # allows invocation through IAM + injects SERVICE2_URL into env
   links:
-    - service2               # allow invocation through IAM, also injects SERVICE2_URL into env
+    - service2

-  cron:                      # invokes your service on a schedule using a Cloud Scheduler job
+  # invokes your service on a schedule using a Cloud Scheduler job
+  cron:
     schedule: "0 * * * *"
     path: /                  # default /
     http-method: post        # default post